Key Takeaways

 Double-check for dealbreakers before investing more time

-Before spending time on detailed comparisons, check each shortlisted provider against non-negotiables.
-Finding a dealbreaker late sends the process back to square one.
-Common issues that rule out providers for Mississippi businesses include:
+Before spending time on detailed comparisons, check each shortlisted provider against your non-negotiables.
+Finding a dealbreaker late sends the process back to the start.
+Common issues that eliminate providers for Mississippi businesses:

 • The insurer doesn't write policies for the business's industry, such as pulpwood harvesting, seafood processing or heavy manufacturing

-• Certificate of insurance turnaround takes more than 24 hours, which affects time-sensitive industrial bids
+• Certificate of insurance turnaround exceeds 24 hours, affecting time-sensitive industrial bids

 • Required endorsements, including product liability or additional insured, aren't available